Eggnog lovers will adore this rich, chocolatey Triple Chocolate Eggnog Bundt Cake recipe. It’s a perfect dessert for holiday gatherings!

 - With the mixer running on its slowest setting, add the dry ingredients a little at a time until fully incorporated.
+Stir in the chocolate chips.
 Pour the batter into the prepared bundt pan and tap gently to even out.

 - Bake for 40-50 minutes, until cooked through.
 Let cool completely.
 Turn out onto a serving plate.